stupidmankind/BYpassDoc/docs/source/commands/puppeteerbrowsercreate.rst

 Description
 -----------

 This command allows you to create a new web browser session.
+This command supports Microsoft Edge, Chrome and Firefox.

 Parameters
 ----------